 - Additional miles: If you choose to rent a truck, know that rental companies charge per mile once you have exceeded the maximum mileage allotted on your rental agreement.

-- Insurance: It will be your responsibility to cover the cost of any damage done to your rental while hauling furniture long distances.
+- Shipping Protection: It will be your responsibility to cover the cost of any damage done to your rental while hauling furniture long distances.

 - Additional equipment: For the best protection, your furniture may require additional equipment such as moving pads, tie-down straps, and furniture dollies.